portellam/auto-xorg/README.md

 #### 6.2.
 Verify Installer is Executable

-1. Open the CLI (see [6.1.
-The Command Interface (CLI) or Terminal](#61-the-command-interface-cli-or-terminal)).

-2. Go to the directory where the cloned/extracted repository folder is:
+1. Go to the directory where the cloned/extracted repository folder is:
    `cd name_of_parent_folder/auto-xorg/`

-3. Make the installer script file executable: `chmod +x installer.bash`
+2. Make the installer script file executable: `chmod +x installer.bash`

    - Do **not** make any other script files executable.
 The installer will perform this action.